philippinespire/pire_cssl_data_processing/siganus_spinus/2nd_sequencing_run/README.md

 ls fq_fp1_clmp_fp2_fqscrn/*screen.txt | wc -l 86
 ls fq_fp1_clmp_fp2_fqscrn/*screen.png | wc -l 86
 ls fq_fp1_clmp_fp2_fqscrn/*screen.html | wc -l 86

-#for each, you should have the same number as the number of input files (number of fq.gz files)

-#you should also check for errors in the *out files:
-#this will return any out files that had a problem

 #do all out files at once
 grep 'error' slurm-fqscrn.*out